houseabsolute/ubi/README.md

 `rust-analyzer-x86_64-unknown-linux-musl`, so installing these as `rust-analyzer` seems like better behavior.

+If you want to explicitly rename the executable, you can use the `--rename-exe` flag for this.

 ## How `ubi` Finds the Right Release Artifact

 <!-- prettier-ignore-start -->